111 West 57th Street: Other lawsuits

-In June 2018, Barbara Corcoran sued the building's developers for $30 million, claiming that her brokerage company's contract to market the building's units had been unfairly terminated.
-The developers claimed that the brokerage had been replaced with Douglas Elliman after failing to sell 25 percent of the building's units by the middle of 2018 as required by their contract.
+After the Corcoran Group was fired in May 2018, Barbara Corcoran sued the building's developers for $30 million the next month, claiming that her brokerage company's contract to market the building's units had been unfairly terminated.
+The developers claimed that the Corcoran Group had been fired after failing to sell 25 percent of the building's units by the middle of 2018 as required by their contract.
 However, Corcoran claimed that due to the numerous lawsuits, delays, and cost overruns, the developers had halted marketing and sales for the units which made it impossible for the brokerage to reach their sales hurdles.
 Corcoran also sued Douglas Elliman for tortious interference, claiming the company had hired away the building's sales director in violation of her non-compete clause.